chooyan-eng/crop_your_image/README.md

 # crop_your_image

-A flutter plugin which provides `Crop` Widget for cropping images.
+A flutter plugin which provides `Crop` widget for cropping images.

-crop_your_image provides only minimum UI for deciding cropping area inside images.
-Other UI parts, such as "Crop" button or "Change Aspect Ratio" button, need to be prepared by each app developers.

-This policy helps app developers to build "Cropping page" with the design of their own brand.In order to control the actions for cropping images, you can use `CropController` from whatever your Widgets.

 ![Image Cropping Preview](https://github.com/chooyan-eng/crop_your_image/raw/main/assets/cropyourimage.gif)

+# Philosophy

+crop_your_image provides _flexible_ and _custamizable_ `Crop` widget which can be placed at anyware in well designed apps.

+As `Crop` is a simple widget displaying minimum cropping UI, `Crop` can be placed, for example, occupying entire screen, at top half of the screen, or even on dialogs or bottomsheets.
+It's totally up to you!

+Cropping method is also customizable.
+Fixing images and moving cropping area, fixing cropping area and zooming/panning images, or both are also configurable.

+`CropController` enables apps to control cropping area outside of `Crop`.
+Any widgets or methods can configure cropping UI dynamically and perform cropping using the controller.

+Build your own cropping UI!

 ## Features

-- __Minimum UI restrictions__.
+- __Minimum UI restrictions__
-- Flexible `Crop` widget which __can be placed anywhere__ on your widget tree.
+- Flexible `Crop` widget __which can be placed anywhere__ on your widget tree
-- `CropController` to control crop actions.
+- `CropController` to control `Crop`
+- __Zooming / panning__ images
-- Crop with both __rect__ and __circle__
+- Crop with __rect__ or __circle__ whichever you want
-- Fix __aspect ratio__.
+- Fix __aspect ratio__
-- Set the rect of cropping area programmatically.
+- Configure the rect of cropping area programmatically

 Note that this package _DON'T_